jumidev/terrabuddy/README.md

 # terrabuddy

-Terrabuddy is a templating engine built on top of [terraform](https://www.terraform.io/intro/index.html) and [terragrunt](https://terragrunt.gruntwork.io/).
-Terragrunt allows terraform to be used in a way that is [more DRY, more auditable, and more modular.](https://terragrunt.gruntwork.io/docs/features/keep-your-terraform-code-dry/).
-Terrabuddy goes the last kilometer by adding templating, variables, auto complete, and commands to set up your environment more quickly.
+Terrabuddy is a templating engine built on top of [terraform](https://www.terraform.io/intro/index.html).
+Terrabuddy allows terraform to be used in a way that is [more DRY, more auditable, and more modular.]

-Terrabuddy can be used in conjunction with a terragrunt installation.
-Alternatively, terragrunt code can be ported to terrabuddy simply by renaming your .hcl files to .htlt

 ### WHAT!?
 Why?